AdobeDocs/experience-manager-65.es-ES/help/forms/using/aem-forms-jee-supported-platforms.md

 </table>

-### Excepciones a plataformas de servidor compatibles {#exceptions-to-supported-server-platforms}

-Tenga en cuenta las siguientes excepciones al elegir una plataforma para configurar AEM Forms en el servidor JEE.
+<!--
+### Exceptions to supported server platforms {#exceptions-to-supported-server-platforms}

+Consider the following exceptions while choosing a platform to set up your AEM Forms on JEE server.

-1. AEM Forms en JEE no admite IBM® WebSphere® con MySQL.
+1. AEM Forms on JEE do not support IBM&reg; WebSphere&reg; with MySQL.
-1. AEM Forms en JEE no admite JBoss® en SUSE® Linux® Enterprise Server 12.
-Solo IBM® WebSphere® es compatible con SUSE® Linux® Enterprise Server 12.
+1. AEM Forms on JEE do not support JBoss&reg; on SUSE&reg; Linux&reg; Enterprise Server 12.
+Only IBM&reg; WebSphere&reg; is supported on SUSE&reg; Linux&reg; Enterprise Server 12.
-1. AEM Forms en JEE no es compatible con ningún JDK con JBoss® excepto Oracle Java™ SE.
+1. AEM Forms on JEE do not support any JDK with JBoss&reg; other than Oracle Java&trade; SE.
-1. AEM Forms en JEE no es compatible con ningún JDK con IBM® WebSphere® que no sea IBM® JDK.
+1. AEM Forms on JEE do not support any JDK with IBM&reg; WebSphere&reg; other than IBM&reg; JDK.
-1. El repositorio CRX admite la persistencia de tipo TarMK, MongoDB y bases de datos relacionales (RDBMK).
-No puede tener dos sistemas de base de datos diferentes entre el servidor de aplicaciones y el repositorio CRX.
-Sin embargo, en AEM Forms en un entorno JEE, puede utilizar MongoMK con el repositorio CRX y una base de datos relacional compatible con el servidor de aplicaciones.
+1. CRX-repository supports persistence of type TarMK, MongoDB, and relational databases (RDBMK).
+You cannot have two different database systems between the application server and the CRX-repository.
+However, on an AEM Forms on JEE environment, you can use MongoMK with CRX-repository and a supported relational database with application server.
-1. AEM Forms en JEE no admite el servidor de aplicaciones WebSphere® en CentOS.
+1. AEM Forms on JEE do not support WebSphere&reg; application server on CentOS.
-1. AEM Forms en JEE no es compatible con el control de acceso basado en roles JBoss® (RBAC).
+1. AEM Forms on JEE do not support JBoss&reg; role-based access control (RBAC).
-1. AEM Forms en JEE admite Oracle Java™ SE 11 (64 bits) SDK solo para el servidor de aplicaciones JBoss® EAP 7.4.
+1. AEM Forms on JEE support Oracle Java&trade; SE 11 (64 bit) SDK for application server JBoss&reg; EAP 7.4 only.
-1. Las versiones de JDK superiores a 1.8.0_281 no son compatibles con el servidor WebLogic.
+1. JDK versions higher than 1.8.0_281 are not supported for WebLogic server.
 (FORMS-8498)
-1. No se admite JDK 11.0.20 para instalar AEM Forms en el instalador JEE.
-Solo se admite JDK 11.0.19 o versiones anteriores para instalar AEM Forms en el instalador JEE.
+1. JDK 11.0.20 is not supported to install AEM Forms on JEE Installer.
+Only JDK 11.0.19 or earlier versions are supported to install AEM Forms on JEE Installer.

-<!--
-1. [!DNL Microsoft&reg; Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss&reg; EAP 7.1], [!DNL Microsoft&reg; Windows Server 2019] does not support turnkey installations for [!DNL Experience Manager Forms Service Pack 6.5.10.0 and later].
+2. [!DNL Microsoft&reg; Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss&reg; EAP 7.1], [!DNL Microsoft&reg; Windows Server 2019] does not support turnkey installations for [!DNL Experience Manager Forms Service Pack 6.5.10.0 and later].
 (CQDOC-18312)
--->

-Además, tenga en cuenta los siguientes puntos a la hora de elegir software para Adobe AEM Forms en implementaciones JEE:

-- AEM Forms en JEE admite actualizaciones, parches y paquetes de correcciones además de la versión principal y secundaria especificada del software compatible.
-Sin embargo, la actualización a la siguiente versión principal o secundaria no es compatible a menos que se especifique lo contrario.
-- Las instalaciones basadas en clústeres no admiten la persistencia de TarMK.
-Para obtener información sobre la persistencia admitida, consulte [Seleccionar un tipo de persistencia para una instalación de AEM Forms](/help/forms/using/choosing-persistence-type-for-aem-forms.md).
+In addition, consider the following points while choosing software for Adobe AEM Forms on JEE deployments:

+- AEM Forms on JEE support updates, patches, and fix packs on top of the specified major and minor version of supported software.
+However, update to the next major or minor version is not supported unless specified.
+- Cluster-based installations do not support TarMK persistence.
+For information about supported persistence, see [Choosing a persistence type for an AEM Forms installation](/help/forms/using/choosing-persistence-type-for-aem-forms.md).
-- AEM Forms en JEE admite varios software de terceros según la [Directiva de soporte de software de terceros](../../forms/using/aem-forms-jee-supported-platforms.md#p-third-party-patch-support-policy-p) de Adobe.
+- AEM Forms on JEE support various third-party software as per Adobe's [Third-party software support Policy](../../forms/using/aem-forms-jee-supported-platforms.md#p-third-party-patch-support-policy-p).
-- AEM Forms en plataformas de soporte JEE según la compatibilidad proporcionada por proveedores externos.
-Es posible que algunos proveedores externos no permitan algunas combinaciones.
-Por ejemplo, muchos proveedores no han certificado sus servidores de aplicaciones con Oracle.
-Como resultado, AEM Forms en JEE tampoco es compatible con estas combinaciones.
-Para asegurarse de elegir las versiones de software compatibles, compruebe la matriz de asistencia para los proveedores de terceros.
+- AEM Forms on JEE support platforms as per the support provided by third-party vendors.
+Some combinations may not be allowed by third-party vendors.
+For example, many vendors have not certified their application servers with Oracle.
+As a result, AEM Forms on JEE also do not support these combinations.
+To ensure that you choose the supported software versions, check the support matrix for the third-party vendors as well.
-- AEM Forms en JEE no es compatible con el modo de espera pasiva TarMK.
+- AEM Forms on JEE do not support TarMK Cold Standby.
-- AEM Forms en JEE no es compatible con la agrupación en clúster vertical.
+- AEM Forms on JEE do not support vertical clustering.
-- AEM Forms en JEE no es compatible con la base de datos MySQL en un entorno agrupado.
+- AEM Forms on JEE do not support MySQL database on a clustered environment.
-- Para obtener la lista de plataformas quitadas o actualizadas, consulte el documento [Resumen de las nuevas características de AEM Forms 6.5](../../forms/using/whats-new.md).
+- For the list of removed or updated platforms, see [AEM 6.5 Forms New Feature Summary](../../forms/using/whats-new.md) document.-->

 ### Servidores LDAP (opcional) {#ldap-servers-optional}